DINESH2027/program_Agroforest/README.md

 # program_Agroforest
-programing for lidar sensor with servo motors
+program for lidar sensor with servo motors